pawelad/monz/README.md

 Worth mentioning - it currently suffers from the same issue that the underlying [pymonzo][pymonzo] package suffers, which is the short lifespan of access tokens.
-It makes using it daily a bit of a hassle as you need to change them every couple of hours, but I plan to fix in near future.
+It makes using it daily a bit of a hassle as you need to change it every couple of hours, but I plan to fix in the near future.

 ## Installation
 From PyPI: